Annotating and Auditing the Safety Properties of Unsafe Rust: Unsafety Genesis and Annotation

-There are specific safety properties that apply to particular contexts.
-For instance, pinning is a characteristic that ensures an object remains at the same memory address after being created and cannot be moved.
-Rust provides this feature via the \texttt{Pin} struct, and we annotate such requirement for methods within this struct as \texttt{Pinned(p)}.
+This category covers safety properties tied to specific execution contexts or semantic invariants.
+For instance, pinning is a characteristic that ensures that an object remains at the same memory address after being created and cannot be moved.
+Rust provides this feature via the \texttt{Pin} struct, and we annotate such a requirement for methods within this struct as \texttt{Pinned}.
 Another property related to memory access is volatile, which indicates that the memory may be subject to concurrent access and may change.
 In such cases, compilers should reload the value from memory rather than using the previous copy.
-Read or write operations via pointers (\textit{e.g.}, \texttt{ptr::read<T>(src: *const T) -> T}) generally require the memory to be non-volatile.
+Read or write operations via pointers (\textit{e.g.}, \texttt{ptr::read}) generally require the memory to be non-volatile.
 Otherwise, developers should use volatile methods.
-We represent this requirement with \texttt{!Volatile(p)}.
-For file read and write operations, methods typically require that the file must be open.
-We annotate this property as \texttt{Opened(fd)}, such as for the method \texttt{UdpSocket::from\_raw\_socket(sock: RawSocket) -> UdpSocket}.
-Additionally, we use \texttt{Trait(T, trait)} to specify the condition that a type T implements a particular trait.
-Finally, \texttt{!Reachable()} is a special requirement indicating the current statement should not be reached during execution.
-The function \texttt{intrinsics::unreachable() -> !} requires the safety property.
+We represent this requirement with \texttt{!Volatile}. \texttt{Opened} is a precondition for I/O operations, requiring an underlying resource (\textit{e.g.}, a file descriptor for a \texttt{UdpSocket}) to be in an open state.
+While distinct from direct memory-related UB, we categorize this as a safety property because it typifies a generalized class of \textit{system-level invariants} and is an intentional design of Rust (see RFC-3128~\cite{io_safety}).
+Additionally, we use \texttt{Trait} to specify the condition that a type T implements a particular trait.
+Finally, \texttt{!Reachable} is a special requirement indicating that the current statement should not be reached during execution.
+The function \texttt{intrinsics::unreachable()} requires the safety property.